Recent Matters of Particular Interest

 In addition, most alternative investments pay high commissions to the brokerage firm that sells them and high fees to the firm that structures them (often the same firm).
 Accordingly, brokerage firms have major incentives to sell these investments.

-Page Perry attorneys are regularly involved in representing clients who purchased alternative investments and have assisted investors in recovering hundreds of millions of dollars lost in alternative investments in the past.
+Page Perry professionals are regularly involved in representing clients who purchased alternative investments and have assisted investors in recovering hundreds of millions of dollars lost in alternative investments in the past.

 - White Paper on Alternative Investments